Probate Q&A Series Can out-of-state clients work with North Carolina probate attorneys remotely?

 • Statutory Compliance: Ensure filings comply with Chapter 28A of the North Carolina General Statutes (NCGS 28A).

-• Professional Conduct: Confirm your attorney adheres to NC Rules of Professional Conduct for diligence, communication, and confidentiality.
+• Professional Conduct: Confirm your attorney adheres to the North Carolina Rules of Professional Conduct for diligence, communication, and confidentiality.

 Next Steps